TAMAR DEN BOK

 Featured in “The Tower” - publication accompanying the exhibition at Four Corners Gallery, London

-This project is an embodied journey through my mother’s past as a former nun, tracing her life across Europe through her diaries.
-By revisiting monasteries now turned into wellness centres, meeting displaced nuns, and walking her path from Paris to Amsterdam, the project explores themes like care, belief, and female resilience.
-It’s a personal and political archaeology of womanhood, memory, and identity - uncovering my mothers a hidden identity to understand my own.
+This project is follows my mother’s past as a former nun, tracing her life across Europe through her diaries.
+It’s a personal and political archaeology of womanhood, memory, and identity - engaging with my mothers hidden identity to understand my own.

 Format